I have postponed a September holiday to the USA and Canada with Audley Travel to next year. They...

 - Learn more about the wonders of the ocean on a guided snorkel session with a marine biologist.

-- This award-winning resort is perfect for everyone, with the 'play' island to adventure and 'chill' island to relax.
+- This award-winning resort is perfect for everyone, with the 'Play' island for adventure and 'Chill' island to relax.

 - Wide range of water sports from jet skiing to wakeboarding and surfing.